Moesif/react-markdown-loader/README.md

 ## Features

 * Interpolates JSX expressions and JSX elements between `{{}}` delimiters.
+* Avoid having to include Markdown rendering and code highlighting libraries on the client bundle.
 * Produces ES6+ code which can be run through `babel-loader`.
 * Supports code highlighting by using [rehype-highlight](https://github.com/rehypejs/rehype-highlight) (Check out the [tutorial](#adding-code-highlighting)).
 * Markdown gets processed through [remark](https://github.com/wooorm/remark) and [rehype](https://github.com/wooorm/rehype), so you can include any plugins for either of these tools.